The DARE values…

 The DAREarts First Roots Program works in partnership with remote First Nation, Metis, and Inuit communities across Canada to support students in developing their leadership skills and voice through the arts.
 A team of DAREarts Educators work alongside local teachers, elders, youth mentors, and artists to deliver a week of intensive multi-arts workshops that support student leadership development and help address the opportunity gap in remote communities.
 Recently, a wellness component has been included in the programming at the request of community stakeholders.

-Offered in Toronto, the DAREarts Youth Leadership Institute further supports our students as they transition into high school.
-In this alumni-based program, high school students reach further and dig deeper.
-Students participate in intensive after-school sessions rooted in increasing self-awareness, building community, and improving mental health.
+Offered in Ontario and BC, our Youth Leadership Institute (YLI) is a creative social change lab for young people 14-18 years old.
+Learners participate in intensive after-school sessions rooted in increasing self-awareness, building community, and improving mental health.
 They co-create a culminating art project focused on community service, and work to activate their leadership skills in the broader community.
+Learn more.